UnGeekQuiURL/random-road/README.md

 # random-road
-make a random road with a ratio fore one HTML page
+make a random road with a ratio for one HTML page

 ```javascript
 let name = [